mablds/rpg-bot-discord/README.md

 Discord bot created to manage RPG's character while play in discord servers.

 ## Wanna use this code as an example?
 That's ok.
-This is not the best code evermade, but can give a pretty ideia about how this libs works.
+Contribute with this project too, give stars, send PRs, etc. This is not the best code i ever made, but can give a pretty ideia about how this libs works.
 To install it and run in your machine, you'll need these things:

  - Node.js installed (with npm or yarn)
  - install dependencies (commando: yarn or npm install)